-- Adjust the instrument settings (gain, TGC, out put, etc.) as for a "normal" liver technique.
-Record these settings for use on subsequent testing. - 4.
-Align the probe so that all the vertical targets are displayed at their maximum intensity level to insure the transducer is imaging a vertical plane. - 5.
+- 1. Apply coupling gel to the scanning surface or fill the water trough with tap water. - 2.
+Position the transducer above the vertical plane targets and perpendicular to the wires.
+(The wires should appear as dots, not lines). - Adjust the instrument settings (gain, TGC, output, etc.) as for a "normal" liver technique.
+Record these settings for use on subsequent testing. - Align the probe so that all the vertical targets are displayed at their maximum intensity level. - 5.
 Freeze the image and obtain a hard copy. - 6.
-Some of the targets will appear as short horizon tal lines rather than dots on the frozen image. - 7.
-Measure the horizontal length of the targets.
-These measurements represent the lateral response width of the system at the different depths and setup.
-The minimum length is indicative of the location of the focal point. - 8.
-If a smooth curve is drawn to connect the edges of the targets, the beam profile is easily discernible. - 9.
-If using a variable focused transducer, repeat the above procedure for several different focal zones (those settings most commonly used are recommended). - 10.
-Record the focal point and save the hard copy.
+Some of the targets will appear as short lines rather than dots on the frozen image. - Measure the length of the targets.
+These measurements are the lateral response width of the system at the different depths and setup.
+The minimum length indicates the focal point. - 8.
+If a smooth curve is drawn to connect the edges of the targets, the beam profile is easily discernible. - If using a variable focused transducer, repeat the above procedure for several different focal zones (those settings most commonly used are recommended). - 10.
+Record the focal point and save the hard copy image.